C0D3D3V/Moodle-DL/README.md

     - Specify password to skip the query when creating a new token.
     - If the password contains special characters like spaces you can enclose it in quotation marks
 - `--skip-cert-verify`
-    - This flag is used to skip the certification verification while sending requests to Moodle.
+    - This flag is used to skip the certification verification while sending requests to Moodle and all other websites.
     - Warning: This might lead to security flaws and should only be used in non-production environments.
     - Default: False
 - `--without-downloading-files`